science

 INFLAMMATION

 Inflammation is part of the body’s immune defense system—but when it runs too high for too long, it can harm both body and mind.
-Chronic inflammation is linked to depression, anxiety and what some scientists now call neuroinflammatory conditions, because the immune system and brain are so deeply connected
+Persistent inflammation may affect mood and cognitive clarity and what some scientists now call neuroinflammatory conditions, because the immune system and brain are so deeply connected

 Persistent inflammation disrupts neurotransmitters, drains energy from brain cells and can even damage structures like the hippocampus, which supports memory and mood regulation.
 By reducing inflammatory triggers and nourishing your body at a cellular level, you help restore balance—supporting clearer thinking, steadier moods, and long-term brain health